object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

 Inheritance and composition
 ===========================

-.. dropdown:: Video: inheritance and composition.
+.. details:: Video: inheritance and composition.

     .. vimeo:: 516216973